top of page

 With general aftercare, multiple pets are aquamated in the same compartment.
 Ashes are not returned, will be scattered on a family farm within view of Lake Elsinore.

-With private aftercare, pets are aquamated in their own individual compartment so that only your pet's ashes will be returned.
-Ashes can either be returned by mail or you can pick them up yourself directly from our building.
+With private aftercare, pets are cremated in their own individual compartment so that only your pet's ashes will be returned.
+Ashes can either be returned by mail or you can pick them up yourself directly from Furrever Friends at 1324 W 16th St, Long Beach, CA 90813

 Anchor 1